josdejong/mathjs/index.md

 # An extensive math library for JavaScript and Node.js

 Math.js is an extensive math library for JavaScript and Node.js.
-The library features advanced data types, a large set of mathematical functions and constants, and a flexible expression parser.
+The library features real and complex numbers, units, matrices, a large set of mathematical functions and constants, and a flexible expression parser.

 # Features